-For 72 km Khardung La Challenge – runners are advised to arrive at least 2 weeks in advance
+For Silk Route Ultra and Khardung La Challenge – runners are advised to arrive at least 2 weeks in advance

 For Half Marathon and Marathon – runners are advised to arrive at least 7-10 days in advance

-For 07 km Ladakh Run for Fun – runners are advised to arrive at least 5 days in advance
+For 05 km Ladakh Run for Fun and 10.5 Km Race – runners are advised to arrive at least 5-7 days in advance

 High Altitude sickness occurs when your body does not adjust to the altitude due to lack of oxygen.
 It is common to feel light headed when you land in Leh as the air is thin and rarified.
 Following the rules of acclimatisation, you need to take things easy in order to acclimatise properly and not rush around.
 On arrival, it is imperative to take “complete rest” on Day 1.
 You need to sleep on arrival, go slow, not move around too much and not go to the high points around Leh.
 It is also important to keep yourself hydrated so drink plenty of water, soups and avoid alcohol for the first few days.
 Diamox, a diuretic, is taken by most people from the previous night before arriving in Leh.
 Those allergic to sulphur drugs should consult with the doctor for an alternative.
 Serious conditions of altitude sickness is about fluid retention in the lungs (High Altitude Pulmonary Edema) and High altitude cerebral edema (fluid retention in the brain), taking a diuretic aids the process of acclimatisation.
 It is not a medicine for altitude sickness but an aid to help you acclimatise.